ranandverint/StockExchangeOutlierDetection/readme.md

 - **Performance**: The script is optimized for processing multiple files with minimal memory overhead.
 However, it processes one file at a time.
 - **Scalability**: The script can easily be extended to handle additional stock exchanges by modifying the input and the number of files to process.

----

-This `README.md` file provides all the information you need to set up, run, and understand the outlier detection process for stock exchange data.